 Green Zone The Green Zone means you're meeting your requirements - this is where you'll commence when you first start receiving your payment.
-To stay in the Green Zone, you just need to make sure you're meeting all of your requirements. \otimes Warning Zone You have demerits: An exclamation point in a circle means you're in the Warning Zone.
+To stay in the Green Zone, you just need to make sure you're meeting all of your requirements. \bigcirc Warning Zone You have demerits: An exclamation point in a circle means you're in the Warning Zone.
 You'll move into the Warning Zone if you get one or more demerits.
 If you get 3 demerits, you'll have a Capability Interview with the Digital Services Contact Centre.
 This interview is to discuss your requirements and see if they're right for you.
-(1) If you get 5 demerits, you'll have a Capability Assessment with Centrelink so they can assess if your requirements are suitable.
+If you get 5 demerits, you'll have a Capability Assessment with Centrelink so they can assess if your requirements are suitable.
 When you're in the Warning Zone, your demerits last for 6 months before they expire.
 To get back to the Green Zone, you need to meet all your requirements until your demerits expire.
 Penalty Zone: this may affect your payment A circle with a red cross means you're in the Penalty Zone.
-You'll move to this zone if: you have 5 demerits.
-Centrelink finds you capable of meeting your requirements at your Capability Assessment.
-If you're in online servicing, you'll be automatically referred to a provider once you're in the Penalty Zone. (x) If you don't meet your requirements while you're in this zone, your Centrelink payment may be reduced.
-The first time you don't meet a requirement, you lose half of your fortnightly payment.
-The second time, you'll lose all of your fortnightly payment.
+You'll move to this zone if: • you have 5 demerits Centrelink finds you capable of meeting your requirements at your Capability Assessment.
+If you don't meet your requirements while you're in this zone, your Centrelink payment may be reduced or cancelled. $\mathbf{\Omega}$ • The first time you don't meet a requirement, you lose one week's \odot payment. • The second time, you lose 2 weeks' payment. • The third time, your payment will be cancelled for 4 weeks.
+You'll also need to re-apply for your payment with Centrelink.
 To move back into the Green Zone, you need to meet all your requirements for 3 months.